majianjia/QingStation/doc/anemometer.md

 This is also approved in a simulation circuit built using EasyEDA.
 With clean power, I can still see a small amplitude noise pass through.
 The 1N4148 cannot block the noise from the driver side completely.
-Hopefuly this will be fixed in PCB v1.1, where I changed the MAX3232 to MAX3222 to stop the charge pump.
+Hopefully, this will be fixed in PCB v1.1, where I changed the MAX3232 to MAX3222 to stop the charge pump.

+#### PCB v1.1 Updates

+As for PCB v1.1, the above problem are eliminated by turning off the receiver side driver.
+The measurement is lying stably within a few digits during sampling.

 ### Signal processing